httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 Using runtime links in this fashion has a number of other benefits.
 For example, navigating with a link allows a request to be routed to a different server without the overhead of a redirection, thereby supporting deployment across machines well.

-It becomes possible to "mix" different applications on the same server, and offers a natural path for extensibility, versioning and capability management.
+It also becomes possible to "mix" different applications on the same server, and offers a natural mechanism for extensibility, versioning and capability management.

 ## Rich Functionality